 21st of February 2018

-Picking up from last October’s article, where I wrote on the differences between seasonal and holiday home contracts (Seasonal lets: an alternative to holiday home rentals), in this month’s article I’m going to focus on the key differences between long-term and seasonal contracts.
-I will also make a case on why seasonal contracts are by far the superior option for most landlords.
+Picking up from last October’s article, where I wrote on the differences between seasonal and holiday home rental contracts (Seasonal lets: an alternative to holiday home rentals), in this month’s article I’m going to focus on the key differences between long-term and seasonal letting contracts.
+I will also make a case on why seasonal contracts are by far the superior option for most landlords letting out their properties in Spain.

 Frequently, both types of lease agreements are befuddled leading to a mishmash of poorly-drafted lease agreements.
 Unbeknownst to the parties, this may have serious legal repercussions when such cobbled-up contracts are challenged at court.